sdutwsl/DesktopVideo/README.md

 Video rendering with libvlc(C)

 It may be difficult to develop this program,you should open .sln file with Visual Studio,then you will see two project in the solution.

+You should first download libvlc source and lib/dll.

 The UI client program written in C# is a Windows From Application.